jxz12/EcoBuilder/README.md

 are you sure button
 fix help text on constraints
 do procrustes for SGD layouts
+menu levels LAG SPIKE (possibly layout groups?)

 # TESTS
-add nodes and links and make sure adjacency is correct (check for nulls and not nulls in nodes and links) also make sure undoing and redoing keeps this correct to test layout, add nodes and links and make sure stress is lower than a certain amount double check the score for certiain combinations too automated random graphs to test for no NaN
+add nodes and links and make sure adjacency is correct (check for nulls and not nulls in nodes and links, and in graveyard) also make sure undoing and redoing keeps this correct (check adjacency before and after) to test layout, add nodes and links and make sure stress is lower than a certain amount double check the score for certiain combinations too automated random graphs to test for no NaN